rogerjdeangelis/utl-end-to-end-cdisc-SDTM-ADaM-processing/README.md

     This code should run 'lights out', day or night.
 All data is downloaded from GitHub programatically, except the makefile.

+    Don not extract code from this readme, use cln_000makefile.sas instead.

     Download the makefile into the Classic 1980s SAS editor and highlight and submit sections of code.
     You should be able to run the entire script but I suggest you do a piece at a time.